 This is a quick, easy recipe that can be made in under 10 minutes (not including cooking time).
 Keep reading and your dinner tonight will be fast, simple and make your family smile.
 Any recipe with cream of mushroom soup as an ingredient must be good!

-Crisp air, pumpkin patches, cider and donuts, football games, beautiful colored leafs-These are just a few favorite things that are reminiscent of fall!!
+Crisp air, pumpkin patches, cider and donuts, football games, beautiful colored leafs-These these are just a few favorite things that are reminiscent of fall!!
 One other favorite, and maybe one of the best, is my budget-friendly chili recipe.
 This is a fall go-to recipe my entire family of four loves.

 Every year around this time, I incorporate my quick easy, budget-friendly chili into my meal planning rotation.
 For those of you that do not cook, this recipe is so easy, you can’t go wrong!
 In my next post I’ll give you an example of my two-week meal planning, but for now, here is my favorite chili recipe!

 Since Chili is a go-to recipe I try to stock up on diced tomatoes, tomato paste, kidney beans, and ground beef when it is on sale.
 I freeze my ground beef and stockpile the canned goods.
-You will need to make a trip to the store for the fresh produce, but that is part of the reason this chili taste so good!
+You will need to make a trip to the store for the fresh produce, but that is part of the reason this chili tastes so good!
 Fresh onion and green pepper!
 Not to mention, it makes your house smell amazing!
 What are you waiting for?
 Give this chili recipe a try this fall!

 1 lb. of ground beef (season with salt & pepper) – paid 2.99 on sale-stock up